 COACH’S CONTACT INFO

 Our Team Captains for 2018 are Nora Derbyshire, Victoria DiMatteo, Rachel Woodman, Brian Walheim, Brendan Campbell, and Aiden Tomov.
-Caleb Nolan is our Social Media and Design Director.
+Caleb Nolan is our Social Media Director.

 Eligibility forms and physical forms can be found HERE.
 These two forms are needed on the first day of pre-season practice.
 You must have these forms to train with the team